-(b) [VAT shall not be eligible for a contribution from the CSF Funds [and from the EUR X to Y billion transferred from the Cohesion Fund to the Connecting Europe Facility].
-However for Member States with a GDP below [90]% of EU average, in the case of the CSF Funds, VAT amounts shall be eligible where they are not recoverable under national VAT legislation and are paid by a beneficiary other than non-taxable person as defined in the first subparagraph of Article 13(1) of Directive 2006/112/EC, provided that such VAT amounts are not incurred in relation to the provision of infrastructure.]
+(b) [Recoverable VAT shall not be eligible for a contribution from the CSF Funds [and from the EUR X to 7 000 million transferred from the Cohesion Fund to the Connecting Europe Facility].
+However VAT amounts shall be eligible where they are not recoverable under national VAT legislation and are paid by a beneficiary other than non-taxable person as defined in the first subparagraph of Article 13(1) of Directive 2006/112/EC, provided that such VAT amounts are not incurred in relation to the provision of infrastructure.]

-(c) [For Member States with a GDP below [90]% of EU average, non-recoverable VAT shall be eligible expenditure for the purpose of calculating the contribution from CSF Funds [and from the EUR X to Y billion transferred from the Cohesion Fund to the Connecting Europe Facility].]
+(c) [Recoverable VAT shall not be eligible for a contribution from the CSF Funds [and from the EUR X to 7 000 million transferred from the Cohesion Fund to the Connecting Europe Facility].